crt25/collimator/docs/scratch/scratch.md

 When pressing any block config button (e.g., to change the maximum number of allowed blocks), we dispatch on the Window object a `ModifyBlockConfigEvent` event containing the opcode of the block whose config we want to modify.
 The `BlockConfig` React component listens for this event and, upon being triggered, renders a modal with a form to configure how often the block can be used.

-When submitting the form, it directly updates th Scratch VM's config and then dispatches a `UpdateBlockToolboxEvent` event on the Window object.
+When submitting the form, it directly updates the Scratch VM's config and then dispatches an `UpdateBlockToolboxEvent` event on the Window object.
 The (modified) Scratch component `Blocks` listens to this event.
 Whenever it sees this event, it re-renders the toolbox resulting in updated numbers.

 To reduce the number of available blocks of a given type, we add an event listener to listen for workspace changes in the modified `Blocks` component.